From a mile to a smile

-Children with autism generally lack play skills, in their play, they may have some repeat actions, such as turning the wheel, and may only focus only on a certain part of the toy, such as a window of a toy.
-They rarely do role play or Imaginary play, but often at school, the games that their peers often play may include imitation and imagination.
-ABA Intervention will also focus on the children’s play skills, in addition to the imitation and imagination mentioned above.
-ABA intervention also teaches different kinds of plays, such as What is the time Mr. Wolf, musical chair, stop-Go, and so on.
-With improved play skills is important in helping schoolchildren to integrate into their peers’ play, to develop social interests and build friendships from social games.
+Children with autism generally lack play skills, in their play, they may have some repeated actions, such as turning the wheels, and may only focus on a certain part of the toy, such as the window.
+They rarely do role play or Imaginary play.
+However, the games that their peers play often include imitation and imagination.
+ABA intervention teaches different kinds of plays, such as What is the time Mr. Wolf, musical chair, stop-Go, and so on.
+Improving play skills is important in helping schoolchildren to integrate into their peers’ play, in order to develop social interest and build friendships from social games.

 Our ABA works better